-We have organised the race itinerary so competitors have sufficient acclimatisation time in arctic conditions and temperatures before the race.
+We have organised the event itinerary so participants have sufficient acclimatisation time in arctic conditions and temperatures before the event itself.

 On arrival in Greenland, you will be shown around the base, given time to organise your equipment and settle in to camp.
-Later on, a relaxed introductory briefing over refreshments will give you an overview of the race and route.
-Next day, we will run training and practice (such as testing roping-up systems with pulks for glacier travel) and you’ll have time for your own preparations of food and equipment.
+Later on, a relaxed introductory briefing over refreshments will give you an overview of the event and route.
+On the following two days, we will run training and practice (such as winter camping skills, roping up for glacier travel and the use of pulks) and you’ll have time for your own preparations of food and equipment.